OmoyeniO/Disaster-Response-Pipeline/README.md

 This project has three main sections:

 1. Building an ETL pipeline to extract data from source, clean the data and load the data into a SQLite DB
-2. Building a machine learning pipeline to train the which can classify text message in various categories
+2. Building a machine learning pipeline to train and classify text messages in various categories
 3. Run a web app which can show the model results in real time

 <a name="requirements"></a>